umbraco/UmbracoDocs/umbraco-cms/fundamentals/data/members.md

 ---
-description: "Members are used for registering and authentication external / frontend users of an Umbraco installation.
+description: "Members are used for registering and authentication external/frontend users of an Umbraco installation.
 This could be Forum members and Intranet members."
 ---

 # Members